TritonDataCenter/rfd/rfd/0026/README.md

 ##### Common layout

-Volumes are be represented as objects in a moray bucket that share a common set of properties:
+Volumes are be represented as objects that share a common set of properties:

 ```
 {